saArbabi/look-like-a-star/README.md

-# Guided DDPM

-This repository demonstrates how to deploy a DDPM (Denoising Diffusion Probabilistic Model) on Google Cloud using a containerized Flask application.
+This repository implements a Flask app for a [Denoising Diffusion Probabilistic Model (DDPM)](https://arxiv.org/pdf/2006.11239) on Google Cloud using a containerized Flask application.
 Given a user-uploaded selfie, the model generates celebrity faces that resemble the input image.
-The model is served through a backend and can be accessed via a web front-end hosted on GCP Cloud Run.
+The model is served through a backend and can be accessed via a web frontend hosted on GCP Cloud Run.

-## Overview

-- **Model**: Based on Hugging Face's `diffusers` library ([link to repo](https://github.com/huggingface/diffusers)).
-- **Training Data**: 30,000 high-quality celebrity faces, resized to 256x256 pixels.
+The model is based on Hugging Face's [`diffusers`](https://github.com/huggingface/diffusers) library, and is trained on 30,000 high-quality celebrity faces resized to 256×256 pixels.

-- **Output**: Celebrity face images generated to resemble the uploaded selfie using guided DDPM inference.
+## DDPM with Guidance
+Diffusion models (DMs) are a class of generative models that progressively transform random noise into data samples (such as images).
+The goal of diffusion models is to generate samples from a complex distribution by simulating a Markov chain of noisy steps—starting from Gaussian noise and gradually moving toward the target distribution (e.g., real images).
+The model is trained to predict the noise added at each step, which can be interpreted as learning the gradient of the data distribution.
+One limitation of the vanilla DDPM is its lack of control over the generated images.
+To address this, guidance can be introduced to steer the model toward a desired output.
+In this implementation, we incorporate a guidance method by introducing a loss function that measures the difference between the generated image and a target image.
+This image loss guides the diffusion process, nudging the model toward producing images that resemble the specified target.

 ## Local Development & Testing